 The information must be accurate and kept up to date.

-If your personal information changes, for example you change address or you get married and change your surname, you must inform your line manager as soon as practicable so that the Company's records can be updated.
-The Company will not be responsible for any inaccurate personal data held on its systems where you have failed to notify it of the relevant change in circumstances.
+If your personal information changes, for example: you change address or you get married and change your surname, you must inform your line manager as soon as practicable, so that Time to Talk Befriending's records can be updated.
+Time to Talk Befriending will not be responsible for any inaccurate personal data held on its systems where you have failed to notify it of the relevant change in circumstances.

-Kept for longer than is necessary
+Not Kept for longer than is necessary

-• The personal data should not be kept in a form which permits identification of a data subject for longer than is necessary for the purposes for which it is used.

-Different categories of personal data will be retained for different periods of time, depending on legal, operational and financial requirements.
-Any data which the Company decides it does not need to hold for a particular period of time will be destroyed in accordance with its retention of data policy.
+The personal data should not be kept in a form which permits identification of a data subject for longer than is necessary for the purposes for which it is used.
+Different categories of personal data will be retained for different periods of time, depending on legal, operational, and financial requirements.
+Any data which Time to Talk Befriending decides it does not need to hold for a particular period of time, will be destroyed in accordance with its retention of data policy.